-Needle aponeurotomy involves injections with local anesthetic and a small needle is used to divide the Dupuytren's cords the hand.
+Needle aponeurotomy involves injections with local anesthetic xylocaine, and a small needle is used to divide the Dupuytren's cords.
 Gentle manipulation is used to break the tissue, usually resulting in immediate improvement of motion.
 A simple dressing or BandAid is applied to the hand.
 The benefit is convenience, lower cost, and earlier return to work/activites compared to surgery.

-Infreqently there can be a small skin tear that heals with simple wound care.
-Recurrence of the contracture can occur, and further treatment can be performed including repeat NA, Xiaflex injection, or open surgery.
-If you would like a consultation for NA or other treatment options please make an office visit with Dr. Lewis.
+Infreqently there can be a skin tear that typically heals with wound care.
+Recurrence of the contracture is common over years, and further treatment can be performed including repeat NA, Xiaflex injection, or open surgery.

 Before and after pictures of needle aponeurotomy